BerndFranzen/Mod-HAMMR/README.md

 - Speed         - Speed of the character
 - MMScore       - The Mod Meta Score indicating the level of modding (see below for further explanations)
 - Mod-Sets      - applied (black) or recommended (red/italic) mod-sets for this char
-- Mod-Slot 1-6  - if this field is black: Speed of this mod, number of rolls (improvements) on speed, mod-set of this mod, primary attribute of this mod
+- Mod-Slot 1-6  - if this field is black: Speed of this mod, number of rolls (improvements) on speed, mod-set of this mod, primary attribute of this mod, "+" indicates that this mod has a secondary stat that matches the primary and gives an extra boost
 - Mod-Slot 1-6  - if this field is read/italic: Recommended primary attribute for this mod

 - Name written in bold      - Character is G12 or higher